robbyhooker/Portfolio_Optimization/README.md

 Annualized Portfolio Risk (Volatility): 6.87%<br>\
 This is an underwhelming result, but it is not suprising as we have some low volatility, low return securities in the portfolio which we would expect to get a lot of the capital distribution from this method.<br>

-Indeed we see below that over 50% of capital is in Gold and Corporate Bonds, as they have low risk profiles.
+Indeed we see below that over 50% of capital is in Government and Corporate Bonds, as they have low risk profiles.
 The problem with this is that we don't expose ourselves to enough potential returns (in my opinion)<br>

 ![Risk Parity Weights](assets/rp_pie.png)